-Prior to this, I was the Principal User Experience Designer at Blue State Digital, a creative agency and technology firm that builds and mobilises communities to take action on behalf of some of the world’s leading brands, institutions, causes, and campaigns—most notably for both of Barack Obama’s presidential bids.
+Prior to this, I was the Principal User Experience Designer at Blue State Digital, a creative agency and technology firm that builds and mobilizes communities to take action on behalf of some of the world’s leading brands, institutions, causes, and campaigns—most notably for both of Barack Obama’s presidential bids.
 In this role, I produced hands-on on designs for clients such as the Natural History Museum and the UK Labour Party.
-I also served as a creative lead that mentored project teams in human-centred design and lean methodologies.
+I also served as a creative lead that mentored project teams in human-centered design and lean methodologies.

-Prior to this, I served as a global fellow at IDEO.org, the non-profit that grew from design and innovation firm IDEO.
+I served as a global fellow at IDEO.org, the non-profit that grew from design and innovation firm IDEO.
 I worked for clients like the Rockefeller Foundation and managed a USAID innovation grant.
 My work launching mobile products in West Africa led to the startup Twilio naming me Doer of the Year for improving lives through telecommunications technology.

 Previously, I was the point person for interactive projects at the World Bank where I developed online platforms for greater transparency and engagement with global and multilingual audiences.
 I built participatory experiences such as maps.worldbank.org, data.worldbank.org, and social media town halls.
 In this role, both Mashable and The New York Times have featured my work with international advocacy campaigns and digital products with social impact.